Constellation-Labs/documentation-hub/validate/automated/nodectl-profile-change.md

 ### Assumptions

-You have a Node up and running with an existing configuration.
+You have a node up and running with an existing configuration.

 ### Before we begin

-The ip address and pem file are fictitious, use your own Node IP and credentials.
+The ip address and .pem file are fictitious, use your own node IP and credentials.

 :::warning Important
 During the process of building a new profile, the configuration validator will run against your new configuration several times prior to completing the build.
 You may see a **`CONFIGURATION DID NOT VALIDATE`** message; however, you can **safely** ignore this because nodectl will correct the validation error before the build process is completed.